Parks & Facilities

-There is a community garden located at the Mill Street Trailhead and new for 2020, an interpretive panel will be added to the trailhead.
+There is a community garden located at the Mill Street Trailhead and a new interpretive panel has been added to the trailhead.

 At any given time you will find a variety of modes of transportation, including walkers, joggers, cyclists, cross-country skiers, equestrians, ATVs and snowmobiles on the trail.

 An access point to connect the Kings Mutual Century Centre to the Harvest Moon Trail has been opened as the Town’s newest trail.
 The KMCC Connector trail begins at the Kings Mutual Century Centre and is a 1km loop to the Harvest Moon Trail.
 Once on the trail, users can loop using the sidewalks to return to the Kings Mutual Century Centre.

 Rainforth Multi-generational and Centennial Park

 Located centrally on Cottage Street in Berwick, is our biggest park – Rainforth Park.